Celebrity (game)

-Celebrity (also known as Celebrities, The Hat Game, Lunchbox, Fish Bowl, Salad Bowl, Sultan of Swat, or The Name Game) is a party game similar to Charades, where teams play against each other to guess as many celebrity names as possible before time runs out.
+Celebrity (also known as Celebrities, The Hat Game, Lunchbox, Fish Bowl, Salad Bowl, or The Name Game) is a party game similar to Charades, where teams play against each other to guess as many celebrity names as possible before time runs out.

 Gameplay

 One team is chosen to go first, and that team selects a player to give clues to the rest of their team.
 Play begins when the clue-giver picks a name out of the hat.
-From that moment, they have one minute to get their team to guess as many celebrity names as possible before time runs.
+From that moment, they have one minute to get their team to correctly guess as many celebrity names as possible before time runs.

 The clue-giver can say anything they want as long as it is not any part of the celebrity's name or a direct reference to the name.
 For Dolly Parton, it is acceptable to say, "She has her own theme park in Tennessee", but not, "She has a themepark called 'Dollywood'."
 It is also illegal to give clues such as, "Her name begins with a 'D'."
 It is permissible to use other similar named people as clues.
 For example, "President Madison's wife's first name is the same as this person."

 When the team guesses the celebrity name correctly, the clue-giver draws another name from the hat and continues until time is up or there are no more names in the hat.
 If an illegal clue is given, that name is set aside and another name is drawn from the hat.

 When time is up, the current name is reinserted into the unguessed collection.
 This allows for a particularly difficult name to be guessed by several players on both sides.
 The team is awarded a point for every name they guessed correctly.
 They lose a point for every illegal clue that was given.
 Alternatively, if an illegal clue is given, the round ends immediately.
 At the end of the game, all clues will be gone, and you can simply add up cards held by each team to determine a winner.

 The next team then picks a clue-giver and play continues until there are no more names in the hat.
 Teams must rotate the clue-giver each round until every member of the team has been given a chance.